pstat812/Wordle_React/README.md

 - Supports Dark Mode to enhance user experience
 - Implemented client-server architecture with Flask backend and React frontend

-- Next planned update: Server history logging
+- Next planned update: Support Host cheating wordle Mode

 ### Development Notes
 - The current word list contains a small set of test words.
 A comprehensive word list will be added in a future update.